 It’s a process

 There will be one point at which the business is formally taken over by the owners’ children, but it’s best if that moment is just a formality and the transition is seen as a gradual process.
-Start by bringing the kids in on important decisions and show them how the company works from the inside.
+Start by bringing the kids in on important decisions and showing them how the company works from the inside.
 It’s also useful to give them a mid-level management job within the company, which can be an immensely valuable experience later on.
+You never know, they may eventually want to pursue a career in business analytics.

 At the same time, key personnel should also be aware that the business will at one point be passed on, and a similar process needs to occur on their end as well.